 For the complete text [PDF] of Volume I: The Early Years (E-Scholarship).
 Includes complete audio (streaming or download) for the oral history.
 Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
+Please quote from the transcript as the record.
 Audio will be found under "Supporting Material."

 For the complete text [PDF] of Volume I: The Early Years (UCSC Digital Collections)